mindulle/garden/content/Develop/Seeds/Grocery/Configurations/Docker/🐝Buzzwords.md

 ---
 # configs for document itself.
-title: "🐝Buzzwords for everyday life"
+title: "🐝Buzzwords"
-lastModified: "2022-12-26"
+lastModified: "2022-12-30"

-# field for querying only entry point notes.
+# field for querying only buzzwords notes.
 isDictionary: true

 # add some tags for specifying particular subjects.